calum-hughes/calum-hughes.github.io/_pages/talks.md

 **Selected Internal Talks**

+- *Algebraic properties of the category of compact Hausdorff spaces* - The University of Manchester Category Theory Seminar, March 20th, 2025.

 - *An algebraic internal groupoidal model of type theory* - The University of Manchester Category Theory Seminar, February 21st 2025.